mediapeers/ansible-role-ruby/README.md

 ## Role Variables
 * ruby_version_string: Edition and version of ruby you want to have installed.
 Default to ruby (MRI) 2.2.3.
 So you can either just do a version like `2.2.1` if you want just standard (MRI) ruby.
 Or prepend the version with a edition.
 For example `jruby-1.7`

 Optionally you can also specify the version of the ruby-install script with `ruby_install_version`.

+See more (less relevant) variables you can modify in `defaults/main.yml`.

 ## Dependencies
 Needs no other Ansible roles to run.